chymaera96/NeuralFingerPaint/README.md

 ```
 python eval.py --ckp=CHECKPOINT_PATH --density=DENSITY --metric=EVAL_METRIC
 ```
 The density hyperparameter is an optional argument which offers some degree of control over the input condition.
-Choose the eval metric as `FID` (Frechet Inception Distance) or `FAD` (Frechet Audio Distance)/
+Choose the eval metric as `FID` (Frechet Inception Distance) or `FAD` (Frechet Audio Distance).